coolguy-09/fastrc/README.md

 ```bash
 ln -s sbin/fastrc init
 ```
-### Congrats, you have put xInit to your linux distro!
+### Congrats, you have put FastRC to your linux distro!
 It should look like this:
 ```
 initrd
 ├── etc/